Horizon-Protocol/horizon-staker/README.md

-# Staking site for the Horizon platform
+# Horizon Staker

-This project is the frontend pages for the Horizon platform.
+This project is the frontend pages for staking of Horizon.